kisakova/documentation/completeReference/overview/TaxesOverview.rst

 * product tax code - a label for a group of products that have similar taxation rules in at least one tax jurisdictions.

-* tax rate - the persentage of the sales income that should be payed as a tax in the particular tax jurisdiction for a certain type of products sold to a group of customers with the same tax status.
+* tax rate - the percentage of the sales income that should be payed as a tax in the particular tax jurisdiction for a certain type of products sold to a group of customers with the same tax status.

 To create tax rules for a particular tax jurisdiction: